MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-migration-guide/assistance.md

 ## Microsoft Support

-Microsoft offers basic support plan to all Azure customers.
+Microsoft offers a basic support plan to all Azure customers.
 You have 24x7 access to billing and subscription support, online self-help, documentation, whitepapers, and support forums.

-If you find you need assistance or support during your usage of Azure, you may create a support request via these steps.
+If you need help from Microsoft Support while using Azure, follow these steps to create a support request:

-1. Navigate to **Help + support** within the [Azure Portal](https://portal.azure.com)
+1. Select **Help + support** in the [Azure Portal](https://portal.azure.com).
-1. Select **New support request** to contact support
+1. Select **New support request** to enter details about your issue and contact support.

 ::: zone target="chromeless"